 Business guest post websites

 115 million people read Business Insider every month.
-Imagine that reach you would have if you got the opportunity to write for them!
+Imagine the reach you would have if you got the opportunity to write for them!

 Business Insider contributors are typically an expert on a single subject or more related to entrepreneurship, investing, venture capitalism, writing, technology, and other topics you can read about here.

-Additionally, the topic should appeal to the Leadership category readers, and introduce fresh ideas that haven’t been spoken about already.
-Although they do enjoy when writers advance prior conversations and subjects with a new twist.
+Additionally, the topic should appeal to the Leadership category readers and introduce fresh ideas that haven’t been spoken about already.
+However, they do enjoy it when writers advance prior conversations and subjects with a new twist.